gvwilson/fiction/iffy/index.md

 "Fault line in the ridge," Wales said angrily.
 "It wasn't in the survey data and the satellite couldn't see it.
-The last bot to scan that area must have---"
+The last bot to scan that area must have—"
 He cut himself off and pressed his hand onto the control panel.
 The map and graphs were replaced by a grainy image that zoomed in to show the now-familiar outline of the *Taroona*.